sukijaa/NL2SQL/README.md

 os.environ["OPENAI_API_VERSION"] = "2023-05-15"
 os.environ["OPENAI_API_BASE"] = "YOUR_AZURE_OPENAI_BASE_URL"
 os.environ["OPENAI_API_KEY"] = "YOUR_AZURE_OPENAI_KEY"
-Run the Project
+4. Run the Project

-You can run the code from your Jupyter Notebook (main_notebook.ipynb) or your Python script (main.py).
+You can run the code from your Jupyter Notebook (src/main_notebook.ipynb) or your Python script (src/main.py).

-For Jupyter Notebook:

-Bash

-jupyter notebook src/main_notebook.ipynb
-For a Python script:

-Bash

-python src/main.py
-<a name="more">🚀 More</a>
-Author

-Your Name - Connect with me on LinkedIn!

-Your GitHub Profile - Check out my other projects!
+📈 Results
+The system delivers two primary outputs, showcasing its ability to accurately and transparently handle user queries.

+Example 1: Counting Rows
+When you run the Langchain chain with a natural language input like "how many rows are there?", the system generates and executes the corresponding SQL query.

+> Entering new SQLDatabaseChain chain... how many rows are there?
+SQLQuery:SELECT COUNT(*) FROM documents;
+SQLResult: [(50,)]
+Answer:There are 50 rows in the documents table.
+Example 2: Summing a Column
+The system can also handle more complex queries, like calculating the total salary of all employees.

+> Entering new SQLDatabaseChain chain... how much is the total salary of all the employees?
+SQLQuery:SELECT SUM("SALARY") FROM documents
+SQLResult: [(309116,)]
+Answer:The total salary of all the employees is 309116.